gbezyuk/logux-sync/README.md

 # Logux Sync

-Tool to synchronize events between [Logux logs].
+A tool for synchronizing events between [Logux logs].
 It could synchronize logs on different machines through network, or on same machine.

-Also it does authentication, events filtering, time fixing, connection diagnostics.
+Also it does authentication, events filtering, timestamp fixing and connection diagnostics.

 Synchronization protocol specification: [`protocol.md`].